mino29/zsh_on_windows/README.md

 	it will replace some of the files in that directory.
 Don't worry, it's all part of the process.

 6. bash to zsh
-	Edit you .bashrc with your text editor of choice (or just copy the following in your bash)
+	Edit your .bashrc with your text editor of choice (or just copy the following in your bash)

 	```notepad ~/.bashrc```